PracticeWEB/boilerplate_theme/readme.md

 ##Compiling LESS using a GUI application
 You will need a LESS compiler such as [Koala][koala less app] or [WinLESS][winless less app]

-Drag and drop the entire my_theme_name folder into the dropzone of the application.
+Drag and drop the entire my_theme_name folder into the application.

 In Koala you will want to remove the Auto compile option on: